-Note: This article is being republished on November 14, 2019, Jawaharlal Nehru’s birth anniversary.
+Note: This article is being republished on May 27, 2020, Jawaharlal Nehru’s death anniversary.

 Narendra Modi does not agree but the world has never hesitated in recognising Jawaharlal Nehru as a historical figure who left a mark on India and the world.
 When Nehru died in 1964, the New York Times plainly referred to him as the “maker of modern India”; the Economist ran a cover story titled “World without Nehru”.
 It recalled his “almost magical grip” on the masses and regretted that the world stage would be poorer without the “great man”.